tarantool/doc/doc/tooling/tcm/tcm_releases/tcm_1.2.rst

 TCF integration
 ---------------

-Since version 1.2.2, |tcm| includes a page for managing state of clusters that run within `Tarantool Clusters Federation <https://www.tarantool.io/en/clustersfederation/>`__.
+Since version 1.2.2, |tcm| includes a page for managing clusters that run within `Tarantool Clusters Federation <https://www.tarantool.io/en/clustersfederation/>`__.

-Learn more about working with TCF in |tcm| in :ref:``.
+Learn more about working with TCF in |tcm| in :ref:`tcm_cluster_tcf`.